winys/chufe/README.md

 ----------------------

-An single-page framework based on jQuery!
+A single-page framework based on jQuery!